 It feels a little harsh to criticise Lovelace for finding calculus tricky when Dodgson, who had the benefit of a formal education at one of the best universities in the world, also found it problematic.
 Indeed, biographer Dr Betty Alexandra Toole, author of Ada: the Enchantress of Numbers, told me that she showed the De Morgan correspondence to the late Dr Steven Deliberto, then Vice Chairman of the Mathematics department at Berkeley, who stated that Ada was studying what was then considered the forefront of calculus.
 The fact that we teach calculus at school now should not influence our assessment of the position and understanding of calculus in the 19th century.

-A second, and more damning, objection to calling Lovelace the First Computer Programmer comes from the idea that she did not actually write the Bernoulli program.
+A second, and potentially more damning, objection to calling Lovelace the first computer programmer comes from the idea that she did not actually write the Bernoulli program.
 This is a theory that has been put forward by historians, and even by some of her biographers.

 Historian Bruce Collier wrote in his 1990 book, The Little Engine That Could’ve: